Nick Perry (safety)

-Nick Perry (born December 7, 1991) is an American former professional football safety and current defensive backs coach for the Arkansas Razorbacks.
+Nick Perry (born December 7, 1991) is an American former professional football safety and current defensive backs coach for the Virginia Tech Hokies.

 Playing career

 Perry played safety for five seasons at the University of Alabama coming out of Prattville High School under Nick Saban.
 There he won consecutive BCS National Championships in 2011 and 2012.
 He was not selected during the 2015 NFL draft, so Perry signed as an undrafted free agent with the Ravens and was on their practice squad during 2015.
 In 2016 he was a member of the Philadelphia Eagles, but was released after training camp.

 Coaching career

 Alabama

 Perry began his coaching career at his alma mater in Alabama in 2017 as a graduate assistant.
 He remained a graduate assistant until the end of the 2017 when he was given the title of analyst for the 2019 season.

 Atlanta Falcons

 In 2021, Perry made the jump to the NFL as an assistant defensive backs coach for the Atlanta Falcons.
 In 2023, he switched roles and became the team's assistant wide receivers coach.